-We are proud to have supported the The Hope Factory, Fine Women Excellaration Fund, PETS and Catholic Welfare and Development as part of our annual Festive Season donations on behalf of all of our clients, colleagues and staff.
+We also supported PETS and Catholic Welfare and Development as part of our annual Festive Season donations on behalf of all of our clients, colleagues and staff.

 – PETS (Pet Empowerment in Townships)

 PETS strives to empower animals in townships and poor communities.
 They work with the community to improve the lives of these disadvantaged animals by giving them daily meals, warm shelters, regular inoculations, sterilisations and vet care in emergencies.
 We also re-home those ones that are unwanted, unloved or lost.

 Our aim is to develop people to rise up out of poverty, with the major focus being on development work.
 Wherever possible, we work with provincial and local government to refine service delivery to the poor, homeless, children and others.

 Ongoing Corporate Social Investments

 We are proud to have supported PETS with their 2011 calendars by sponsoring a page.

 We again supported The Oranjia Jewish Child and Youth Care Centre and Gift of the Givers Foundation on behalf of our clients for Rosh Hashanah and Eid.

 – The Oranjia Jewish Child and Youth Care Centre